microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

 An involuntary disruption is a disruption that is not initiated by the user.
 For example, a node may fail and if we had all the replicas of the store-front application running on that node, we would have downtime.
 When running more than one replica of an application, it is important to spread the replicas across multiple nodes to ensure high availability.
 This is where [PodAntiAffinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) or [PodTopologySpreadConstraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) comes in.

-**PodAntiAffinity** is a feature that allows you to specify that a Pod should not be scheduled on the same node as another Pod.
-PodAntiAffinity can be hard or soft.
-Hard PodAntiAffinity means that the Pods must be scheduled on different nodes.
-Soft PodAntiAffinity means that the Pods should be scheduled on different nodes if possible.
+- **PodAntiAffinity** is a feature that allows you to specify that a Pod should not be scheduled on the same node as another Pod; these can be "hard" or "soft" rules

-**PodTopologySpreadConstraints** is a feature that allows you to specify that a Pod should be spread across different zones, regions, or nodes.
-This is useful for ensuring high availability of your application.
+- **PodTopologySpreadConstraints** is a feature that allows you to specify that a Pod should be spread across different zones, regions, or nodes; this is useful for ensuring high availability of your application across different failure domains.

 Either of these Pod scheduling features can be used to ensure that your application remains available during an involuntary disruption with the difference being that PodAntiAffinity is used to spread Pods across nodes and PodTopologySpreadConstraints can provide more granular control by spreading Pods across zones and/or regions.

-Let's ensure the store-front application is spread across multiple nodes.
-Run the following command to create a PodAntiAffinity rule for the store-front application.

 Run the following command to get the YAML manifest for the store-front deployment.